Wolverine971/9takes/src/blog/enneagram/philosophy-psychology-and-the-enneagram.md

 <p class="firstLetter">Philosophy and Psychology, lets get poetic.</p>

 Understanding ourselves is a journey marked by fascinating waypoints in the intricate tapestry of human consciousness.
 One such is the Enneagram, a potent prism refracting the complexity of our behaviors and personal growth into understandable patterns.
 This voyage of self-discovery becomes even more profound when we trace the roots of the Enneagram back to its philosophical lineage.
-This article'll map the fascinating intersections between the Enneagram's intelligence centers, Freud's influential constructs of the psyche, and Plato's timeless blueprint of the human soul.
+This article maps the fascinating intersections between the Enneagram's intelligence centers, Freud's influential constructs of the psyche, and Plato's timeless blueprint of the human soul.
 We'll dive into how core emotions sculpt these intelligence centers, which will give us a glimpse into the internal landscapes of our minds.

 <div
   style="display: flex;